UBC-ART-and-Justice/digital-literacy/README.md

 The focus of this project is to create an accessible and open-source digital literacy resource that can run offline.
 The website is intended to be mobile-friendly.

+For setup and contribution guides, see the [repository wiki](https://github.com/UBC-ART-and-Justice/digital-literacy/wiki).